• Skip to primary navigation

 The best cheese for au gratin potatoes:

-But the most important thing is to grate your own cheese, do not use that prepackaged already shredded cheese.
-This recipe just will not be the same if you do.
+But the most important thing is to grate your own cheese for these creamy cheesy potatoes.
+And do not use that prepackaged already shredded cheese, this recipe just will not be the same if you do.

 How to make perfect potatoes au gratin:

-Start your perfect au gratin potatoes by buttering a 7 X11 inch baking dish and layer 1/2 of the potato slices in the buttered dish, overlapping like fallen dominos.
+Preheat oven to 350° F. Start your perfect au gratin potatoes peeling potatoes.
+Use a sharp knife or kitchen madeline and slice the potatoes about ¼ inch thick.
+Butter a 7 X11 inch baking dish and layer 1/2 of the potato slices in the buttered dish, overlapping like fallen dominos.

 Add extra flavor by dotting the potato slices with butter on each layer.
 New studies show real butter is not bad for you and it makes your soul happy or it does mine.
 Or as Pioneer woman says, “It makes my skirt fly up”, I just love it when she says that.